patrickjquinn/capacitor-useful-audio/README.md

 # capacitor-useful-audio

-An audio plugin for capacitor that is actually useful, support the major kinds of audio interactions you might need.
+An audio plugin for capacitor that is actually useful, support playing and audio chunk via base64 and returning a resolved promise when it's complete.
+Also supports stopping the audio playback mid-stream.

 ## Install